 Montgomery County Assault Lawyers

-A Montgomery County assault attorney with Rubin, Glickman, Steinberg & Gifford, P.C., will know the state laws regarding assault inside-and-out and has the knowledge required to defend your case effectively.
+Our Montgomery County assault attorneys at Rubin, Glickman, Steinberg & Gifford, P.C. are well-versed in the state laws regarding assault and have the knowledge to defend your case effectively.
 Our lawyers are former prosecutors with a detailed knowledge of how best to try a case and protect your rights.

 Understanding Assault Laws in the State of Pennsylvania